 If you choose not to buy out the room, the vacant space (including bed, desk, drawers, and closet) must remain clear and able to be inhabited at any time.
 We will make reasonable attempts to notify you of a new roommate.
 If space is available before consolidation, a resident may occupy their room as a buyout.
+A forced buyout may occur when a student is occupying additional bed spaces without a buyout.

-See Also: Room Buyouts, Room Changes
+See Also: Room Buyouts, Room Changes/Moves